Roxana1981/jsgame/README.md

 ### Selection Area

-In this section users, prior to starting a game will see 2 images representing the user and the computer.
-Once the game starts the images will be changed to selected choices by user and the computer.
+In this section, users, prior to starting a game will see 2 images representing the user player and the computer.
+Once the game starts, the images will be changed to selected choices by user and the computer.

 ![Selection Area](assets/images/selection.jpg)

 ### Options Area

-In this section users will be able to make their game selection by clicking on the image of their choice.
+In this section, users will be able to make their game selection by clicking on the image of their choice.

 ![Option Area](assets/images/options.jpg)